nandohca/kista/examples/README_EXAMPLES.txt

            Two task example used to show some dynamic (static priority) scheduling modelling features of kista, with mapping to an scheduler handling a single processing element.
+	   The example also shows some features of sketch report (only_image, set_scale).

 brt_ex4/ density_monotonic_ex.cpp:
        This example shows the usage of density monotonic example